uoou/AWildernessOfDragons/README.md

 ### Timeline
 The project consists of two phases:

-(1) To Septmber 1st 2015: initial research (Wiki) and discussion (blog posts), culminating in an abstract of the argument and a proposal for the paper.
+(1) To Septmber 1st 2015: initial research via [Wiki](https://github.com/uoou/AWildernessOfDragons/wiki) and discussion via [blog posts](http://uoou.github.io/AWildernessOfDragons), culminating in an abstract of the argument and a proposal for the paper.

-(2) To March 1 2016: paper composed via github (essay).
+(2) To March 1 2016: [essay](http://uoou.github.io/AWildernessOfDragons/essay.html) composed via github.